Master92/cppIni/README.md

 ## License

-cppIni is licensed under the MIT license.
+cppIni is licensed under the GPLv3.
 See [COPYING](https://github.com/Master92/cppIni/COPYING) for more information.